 - Don’t lane split on unfamiliar roads.
 Attention to detail is important when lane splitting.
 If you aren’t sure of the road then you may increase the likelihood of an accident.

 If you or a loved one has been injured in a motorcycle accident then it is important that you find representation.
 Legal representation can improve your chances of getting full compensation for your injuries.
-Our motorcycle accident attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles are ready to represent you.
+Our Los Angeles attorney at the Law Offices of Howard Craig Kornberg in Los Angeles is ready to represent you.
 Call 310-997-0904 or click here to share your story with our professional staff today.